culturecode/uber_select/README.md

 - ##### optionFromDatum

-  A function that is used to customize the options value and text built from a JSON response. `datum` is a single result returned from the JSON response.
+  A function that is used to customize the option's value and text built from a JSON response. `datum` is a single result returned from the JSON response.

   The function signature is as follows: